How to prevent gulls nesting on a chimney

 If the chimney is shared as in a terraced or semidetached then we will also require written permission from your neighbours as well as yourselves to carry out the work.

 If there are aerials still attached to the chimney we need to know whether these are still in use and required.
-If they are not required this is an ideal time to remove them.
+If they are not required this is an ideal time to remove them, which we can do for you.